desktop/desktop/docs/process/first-responder.md

 Each rotation is a week long.
 While first responder your primary duties are:

 1. Triage issues.
-    * Troubleshoot or follow up on troubleshooting started by the previous first responder.
-The current first responder should always bear responsibility for pushing troubleshooting forward, unless another team member has explicitly taken ownership.
+    * The current first responder is not responsible for following up on issues still open from previous first responders.
+However, they should highlight to the team the issues that have been left unanswered for at least 5 days from previous responders to increase visibility and potentially point out which are highest priority.
     * At mention @desktop/support and add `support` label if the issue feels applicable to only the user reporting it, and isn't something more broadly relevant.
     * Ensure issues are labeled accurately.
     * Review issues labeled [`reviewer-needs-to-reproduce`](https://github.com/desktop/desktop/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+sort%3Aupdated-asc+label%3Areviewer-needs-to-reproduce) and close any that have gone 2 weeks with no new activity after the last question by a reviewer.